dosisod/domin8/README.md

 </ul>
 ```

-`dominate` supports iterables to help streamline your code:
+`domin8` supports iterables to help streamline your code:

 ```python
 print(ul(li(a(name, href=link), __pretty=False) for name, link in menu_items))